BenWilliams7/went-to-bali-mwahaha/README.md

 1. Added AJAX elements to asynchronously update the shopping cart with products on the index.

 2. Fixed bug that occurred when no quantity was added.

+3. Added asynchronous display of product info when clicking on a product's name.

+4. Add asynchronous delete and update of shopping carts.